 SCNM may release information that has been defined under the Directory Information provision of FERPA.
 SCNM defines directory information as:

-- name, address, photo/photo-ID, phone number, e-mail address, dates of attendance, program of study, degree conferral date, enrollment status, grade level, previously attended institutions, and degree/awards earned.
+- name, address, photo/photo-ID, phone number, e-mail address, dates of attendance, program of study, degree conferral date, enrollment status, grade level, previous educational institutions attended, and degree/awards earned.

-Forms are available at the Welcome & Enrollment Center or the Registrar’s Office for a student to request that SCNM withhold all directory information.
+Forms are available at the Registrar’s Office for a student to request that SCNM withhold all directory information.